dbergamin/dbergamin-personal-site/site/_posts/2020-03-26-digital-footprints-part-1.markdown

 * Doing my bit to keep mail decentralised.

 {: .emphasis-panel }
-> Side note: as part of my archival efforts (more on that in Part 2), I purchased an integrated cloud storage product from Google, 'Google One'.
+> Side note: as part of my archival efforts, I purchased an integrated cloud storage product from Google, 'Google One'.
 Annual fees start at AUD$25, and as a paying customer, you can actually [get human support from Google][google-human-support].
 Simpler than trying to roll your own and migrate, and well worth a look if you heavily depend on their services.

 ----

 That's it for part one!
-Part two will be focused on how I use the internet to manage and organise my private content, like photos, messages and passwords.
+[Later parts][later-parts] will look at building a deeper understanding of our personal use cases, and then a deeper dive into how I leverage the internet to manage and organise private content like photos, messages and passwords.

 [about-this-site]:            {% post_url 2020-02-06-about-this-site %}
 [cv]:                         {% link cv.markdown %}